 1. Cultural impact

 This includes the shift in the mindset of everyone involved in your business, from the executive team to the frontline customer-facing employees.
-Everyone must see and understand the value in transitioning to the PaaS model as it will influence the way work is done.
+Everyone must see and understand the value in transitioning to the EaaS model as it will influence the way work is done.

 Pro tip: To be proactive and make the transition seamless, begin having conversations with the executive team and recruit a change manager to give necessary training to your teams so that everyone is on board and excited about the new business model.

 The core of your business processes may not change, but you may be required to make certain alterations and fine-tuning which will shift the way you do your business.
 It can be further categorized into:

 - Financial impact: Since the way you conduct business will change, your finances, profits, revenue generation, and asset management will differ.